Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

 \begin{lemma} If there is no bottleneck matching with at most one cascade, then there is a $3$-cascade bottleneck matching $M$, such that at least one inner pair of $M$ is a candidate pair. \end{lemma} To prove this lemma, we use the same approach as in~\cite[Lemma 4]{savic2017faster}.
 The proof is deferred to Appendix.

-\figmargin{fig:PolarityDefinitionsB}{Geometric regions used for locating points $v_{i+1}, \ldots, v_{j-1}$.}{figures/PolarityDefinitions.pdf} Let us now take a look at an arbitrary candidate diagonal $(i,j)$, and examine the position of points $\p{i}{j} \cap \OO{i}$ relative to it.
+\fig{fig:PolarityDefinitionsB}{Geometric regions used for locating points $v_{i+1}, \ldots, v_{j-1}$.}{figures/PolarityDefinitions.pdf} Let us now take a look at an arbitrary candidate diagonal $(i,j)$, and examine the position of points $\p{i}{j} \cap \OO{i}$ relative to it.
 To do that, we locate points $v_i$ and $v_j$ and then define several geometric regions relative to their position, inspired by the geometric structure used in~\cite{savic2017faster} to tackle the monochromatic version of the problem.

 Firstly, we construct the circular arc $h$ on the right side of the directed line $v_iv_j$, from which the line segment $v_iv_j$ subtends an angle of $\pi/3$, see Figure~\ref{fig:PolarityDefinitionsB}.
-We denote the midpoint of $h$ with $A$.
-Points $v_i$, $A$ and $v_j$ form an equilateral triangle, hence we can construct the arc $a^-$ between $A$ and $v_i$ with the center in $v_j$, and the arc $a^+$ between $A$ and $v_j$ with the center in $v_i$.
-These arcs define three areas: $\Pi^-$, bounded by $h$ and $a^-$, $\Pi^+$, bounded by $h$ and $a^+$, and $\Pi^0$, bounded by $a^-$, $a^+$ and the line segment $v_iv_j$, all depicted in Figure~\ref{fig:PolarityDefinitionsB}.
+Let $A$ be the midpoint of $h$.
+Points $v_i$, $A$ and $v_j$ form an equilateral triangle which we denote by $\Delta$.
+Let $\Pi^-$ be the region bounded by $h$ and the line segment $v_iA$, and $\Pi^+$ the region bounded by $h$ and the line segment $Av_j$.

 The following lemma is crucial in our analysis of bichromatic bottleneck matchings.
 Even though in statement it is similar to~\cite[Lemma 5]{savic2017faster}, which was developed to tackle monochromatic bottleneck matchings, the proof we show here is much more involved, capturing the specifics of the bichromatic version of the problem and making use of the theory we developed around orbits.